rehierl/node-tree-outliner/88-todos.md

 # List of things to do

 **TODO**
-one association only vs. reduced node sequence

-**TODO**
 are there better terms for "type-1/2 sectioning node"? - e.g. sectioning container/parent node, etc.

 **TODO**
-tree of sectioning nodes
+can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes? - one association only vs. reduced node sequence

 **TODO**
-no conflict in location of a section - sectioning node, first node, last node, etc.
+describe multistep transformations

+**TODO**
+tree of sectioning nodes -
+issue with tables?: table/tr/td

 **CLARIFICATION**
 No two sections within a single tree have identical reduced sequences.